 They believe the more content you have on your website, the more opportunities you have to engage and interest the consumer.
 Apart from including information and FAQs about their restaurant, catering and food truck, they share consistent content about how they are helping the local community.

 As well as blog posts about recipes and cooking classes.
 It is no wonder they won our best restaurant websites award for the right content!

 If there was one restaurant that understood the shifting consumer trend from dining in, to carry out, to delivery, it has to be Domino’s.
 Early on they recognized this shift in consumer behavior.

 They started downsizing their physical locations with seating to carry-out only locations.
 The management even saw the benefits of lower operating costs in pushing for carry-out versus servicing a customer in their stores.
 Their website also does a great job to encourage this.
-And it is designed with just two online ordering options: Carry-Out or Delivery.
+And it is designed with just two online ordering action buttons in bright colors: Carry-Out or Delivery.